uzzielvz/uzzielvz/README.md

 - Software Engineering student passionate about web application development and systems automation.
 - Keen on integrating intelligent models into production-ready applications.
-- Committed to best practices, high-quality code, and continuous professional growth.
+- Committed to best practices, high-quality code, and continuous growth.